FC 27 CHEMISTRY STYLES

 3. Hunter

-Engine is the most balanced option for wingers, boosting pace, dribbling, and passing.
-Catalyst focuses on pace and passing for direct play, while Hunter benefits wingers who frequently cut inside and shoot rather than cross.
+Engine is the most balanced option for wingers, boosting pace, passing, and dribbling.
+Catalyst focuses on pace and passing, making it suitable for direct play and chance creation.
+Hunter benefits wingers who frequently cut inside and shoot rather than cross, as it provides major improvements to pace and shooting.

 Strikers